-Welcome to The Canadian Black Book – The Value.
+HAPPY NEW YEAR!
+Welcome to Canadian Black Book’s – The Value.
 Our goal is to provide our clients and partners with news, event updates, new initiatives and opinions from Canada’s trusted source for vehicle values and automotive insights.
 In this edition we cover:

 By: Cole Reiken, VP Digital Strategy and Product Management, Canadian Black Book

 As you know, online shopping has become the new norm.
 From major retail giants like Amazon and Walmart, to small local shops using the Shopify platform, online transactions are feasting on the bricks and mortar of yesterday.
 The comfort and convenience of shopping from your couch or from your phone while at lunch, has reset Canadian consumer shopping expectations across the board.

 Canada is one of the most connected nations, making us a leader and creating high demand, when it comes to transacting online.
 Our common familiarity with buying consumer goods online has put a new type of pressure on and has created new expectation for the retail auto industry.

 Is the auto industry ready?
 Can we compare the experience of buying groceries, electronics or even a piece of furniture to that of buying a car?
 Can the same expectations and buying process be used to purchase those consumer goods and a car?

 One thing we do know is that many are experimenting and the online journey is already engrained into the car buying decision.
 And get this, according to Google, 46% of people are open to skipping the dealer paperwork and purchasing their vehicle online, versus 41% in 2017.
 Canadian Black Book commissioned an Ipsos poll in 2018, which suggested that 27% of car shoppers indicated that they would complete an automobile transaction entirely online.
 Looking specifically at millennials, in the same CBB poll, 37% were likely to buy a vehicle completely online, compared to only 15% of those 55 years or older.